lepsvision/lepsvision/README.md

 [Earthlings](https://lepsvision.github.io/earthlings/) - responsive website about trips with atmospheric and cozy design;

-[Todo App on JS](https://lepsvision.github.io/js-todo-app/) - simple app on js, which helps you to tick any tasks;
+[Todo App on JS](https://lepsvision.github.io/js-todo-app/) - simple app on js will help you to tick off any tasks;

 [Snake Game on JS](https://lepsvision.github.io/js-snake/) - js-game where u can have a rest and feed the snake with grenades :)